cbouilla/spasm/README.md

 SpaSM is a software library devoted to sparse gaussian elimination modulo a small prime _p_.
 It is available under the General Public License Version 2 or later (GPLv2+).

-The algorithms used in SpaSM are described in [CASC'16](http://cristal.univ-lille.fr/~bouillag/pub/CASC16.pdf) and [PASCO'17](http://cristal.univ-lille.fr/~bouillag/pub/PASCO17.pdf).
-For more information, consult the [SpaSM homepage](http://cristal.univ-lille.fr/~bouillag/spasm).
+The algorithms used in SpaSM are described in [CASC'16](http://www-almasty.lip6.fr/~bouillaguet/pub/CASC16.pdf) and [PASCO'17](http://www-almasty.lip6.fr/~bouillaguet/pub/PASCO17.pdf).

 Features
 --------